Maksikos-ctrl/LegoSocialNetwork/README.md

-## LEGO Social Network
+## LEGO Social Network (Backend)

-LEGO Social Network is a full-stack application that enables users to manage their LEGO pack collections and engage with a community of LEGO enthusiasts.
-It offers features such as user registration, secure email validation, LEGO pack management (including creation, updating, sharing, and archiving), LEGO pack borrowing with checks for availability, LEGO pack return functionality, and approval of LEGO pack returns.
-The application ensures security using JWT tokens and adheres to best practices in REST API design.
-The backend is built with Spring Boot 3 and Spring Security 6, while the frontend is developed using Angular with Bootstrap for styling.
+LEGO Social Network is a backend application that facilitates managing LEGO pack collections and interacting within a community of LEGO enthusiasts.
+It provides robust features using Spring Boot and Spring Security for authentication and authorization.
+The backend ensures secure API endpoints and follows best practices in REST API design.

-## Features
+### Features

-- User Registration: Sign up and become part of the LEGO enthusiast community.
+- User Registration: Register and join the LEGO enthusiast community.
--    Secure Email Validation: Validate user emails to ensure secure and authentic communication.
+- Secure Email Validation: Validate user emails for secure communication.
 - LEGO Pack Management:
   - Create: Add new LEGO packs to your collection.
   - Update: Modify details of existing LEGO packs.
-    - Share: Share your LEGO packs with the community.
+  - Share: Share LEGO packs with the community.
-    - Archive: Archive LEGO packs that are no longer in active use.
+  - Archive: Archive LEGO packs that are no longer active.
 - LEGO Pack Borrowing: Borrow LEGO packs from other users with availability checks.
 - LEGO Pack Return: Return borrowed LEGO packs to the owners.
 - Approval of LEGO Pack Returns: Owners can approve the return of borrowed LEGO packs.
-  - Security: Secure the application with JWT tokens to protect user data and interactions.
+- JWT Token Authentication: Secure the application with JWT tokens.
-  - REST API: Follow best practices in REST API design for a robust and scalable application.
+- REST API: Follows best practices in REST API design for scalability and maintainability.

-## Tech Stack
+### Tech Stack
-#### Backend

-    Spring Boot 3
+- Spring Boot 3
-    Spring Security 6
+- Spring Security 6
-    JWT Token Authentication
+- JWT Token Authentication
-    Spring Data JPA
+- Spring Data JPA
-    JSR-303 and Spring Validation
+- JSR-303 and Spring Validation
-    OpenAPI and Swagger UI Documentation
+- OpenAPI and Swagger UI Documentation
-    Docker
+- Docker
-    GitHub Actions
+- GitHub Actions
-    Keycloak

-#### Frontend

-    Angular
-    Component-Based Architecture
-    Lazy Loading
-    Authentication Guard
-    OpenAPI Generator for Angular
-    Bootstrap

-## Getting Started

-    Java 17 or higher
-    Node.js and npm
-    Angular CLI
-    MySQL or PostgreSQL database

-### Still is being developed
+- Keycloak (if applicable for authentication and authorization)

+## P.S For frontend part u can choose whatever framework as you want :D